redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/05_TUTORIAL_DISTR_WORKLOADS.md

 Demonstrate Distributed Workloads

-## Checklist

-- [ ] Running Distributed Workloads
-  - [ ] From Notebooks
-    - [ ] Clone the CodeFlare SDK notebooks to the Fraud demo workbench
-    - [ ] From the terminal, login into the cluster
-    - [ ] Run a distributed workload job
-  - [ ] From Pipelines

-### Running distributed data science workloads from notebooks
+## Running distributed data science workloads from notebooks
 (source)[https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.9/html/working_with_distributed_workloads/running-distributed-workloads_distributed-workloads]

-Access the RHOAI Dashboard
+1. Access the RHOAI Dashboard

-Create a data science project that contains a workbench that is running one of the default notebook images, for example, the Standard Data Science notebook. (not code-server)
+1. Create a data science project that contains a workbench that is running one of the default notebook images, for example, the Standard Data Science notebook. (not code-server)

-In the JupyterLab interface, click Git > Clone a Repository
+1. In the JupyterLab interface, click Git > Clone a Repository

-In the "Clone a repo" dialog, enter `https://github.com/project-codeflare/codeflare-sdk.git`
+1. In the "Clone a repo" dialog, enter `https://github.com/project-codeflare/codeflare-sdk.git`

-In the JupyterLab interface, in the left navigation pane, double-click codeflare-sdk.
+1. In the JupyterLab interface, in the left navigation pane, double-click codeflare-sdk.

-Double-click demo-notebooks.
+1. Double-click demo-notebooks.

-Double-click guided-demos.
+1. Double-click guided-demos.
+1. Execute the notebooks in order
+1. `0_basic_ray.ipynb`
+1. `1_cluster_job_client.ipynb`
+1. `2_basic_interactive.ipynb`

-#### Update each example demo notebook as follows:
+### Update each example demo notebook as follows:

 Update the import section to import the generate_cert
 ```python